dnlbowers/battleships/temp.md

 * after 3 sink were sunk any hit was showing with an x and the text for a miss.
 After printing several variables I found that the fleet location dictionary was updating every round.
 Due to the letter being changed to a % or x and I was using the function and not the innit variable every time the flow came to fetch the dictionary it was actually degenerating it from the board.

+* after set up struggled with how to then play the game, After speaking with my mentor I realised that if I ran the create object back through the classes I could then trigger everythin in  fewlines nly in the global

+* One this I would have loved to do for this project is incorporate some Javascript to animate a back ground where by the user would see a missle or torpedo head towards and ship and explod for a hit or splash in the water for a miss.
+This was well outside of the scop of the assesment criteria but definately something I will be coming back to try and implement later on.

 ## future development ideas:
 * multiplayer - The user would be asked for the name of the second player, they enter computer for 1 player mode and any other string for two player.